15 Potential Health Benefits Of Shiso

 Another study found that shiso extract was able to reduce the appearance of fine lines and wrinkles in human skin cells.

-Shiso may also improve the elasticity of the skin, which is important for keeping healthy skin that looks young.
+Shiso may also improve the elasticity of the skin, which is important for keeping healthy skin looking young.

 In one study, middle-aged women who took a supplement with shiso extract saw their skin become more flexible.